Fudgy High-Protein Chocolate Cheesecake

 Notes

-- This recipe is naturally gluten-free when made with almond flour.
+• This recipe is naturally gluten-free when made with almond or oat flour.

-- For a slightly sweeter cheesecake, use the full ½ cup sweetener.
-For a darker, more intense chocolate flavor, dial it back slightly.
+• For a darker, more intense chocolate flavor, dial the maple syrup or honey back slightly.

 More recipes you'll love